TheRoddyWMS/Roddy/README.md

 == Changelist

+- Move the configuration conversion (bash, xml) to different classes, cleansing the ConfigurationFactory a bit.

 - Add the boolean configuration parameter outputAllowAccessRightsModification to allow (default) or disallow access rights modification on the target file system.